Jupiter Icy Moons Explorer: Background

 The mission started as a reformulation of the Jupiter Ganymede Orbiter proposal, which was to be ESA's component of the cancelled Europa Jupiter System Mission – Laplace (EJSM-Laplace).
-It became a candidate for the first L-class mission (L1) of the ESA Cosmic Vision Programme, and its selection was announced on 2 May 2012.
+It became a candidate for the first L-class (Large) mission (L1) of the ESA Cosmic Vision Programme, and its selection was announced on 2 May 2012.

 In April 2012, Juice was recommended over the proposed X-ray telescope ATHENA and the gravitational wave observatory LISA (under the older name NGO).
-Both unsuccessful mission proposals have been selected later and are under development as of 2025.
+Both unsuccessful mission proposals were selected later and are under development as of 2025.

 In July 2015, Airbus Defence and Space was selected as the prime contractor to design and build the probe, to be assembled in Toulouse, France.
 In 2024, Airbus Defence and Space received the Excellence Award from ESA for their work on Juice.
 By 2023, the mission was estimated to cost ESA 1.5 billion euros ($1.6 billion).